MariaJBPS/nutrition-analysis-app/README.md

 If you want to play around with this project:
 - get a free account https://www.nutritionix.com/business/api to get your API keys
-- use these keys in every API call you make see [/src/api/api.js](/src/api/api.js)
+- use these keys in every API call you make, see [/src/api/api.js](/src/api/api.js)

-Then clone this repo, open it in VS code and run (you need Node.js to run these commands):
+Then clone this repo, open it in VS code, and run:
 ```
 npm install
 npm run dev